BestTimesToVisit.com Logo

 transport

-Embrace the 'almendrones' (classic American cars) for short to medium distances within Havana – they're an iconic experience and incredibly affordable.
-Negotiate your fare before you get in, and don't be afraid to hail one on the street; they're the lifeblood of local transport.
+Embrace the 'almendrones' (classic American cars) for short to medium distances within Havana – they're a quintessential Cuban experience and much cheaper than taxis.
+Agree on the fare *before* you get in, and be prepared to share the ride with locals.

 culture